testcontainers/testcontainers-node/docs/features/containers.md

 ## Fetching files/directories

-Files and directories can be fetched from the container as a tar archive.
-The archive is returned to you as a readable stream.
+Files and directories can be fetched from a container as a tar archive.
+The archive is returned as a readable stream.

 This works when a container has started: